The 5 Stages Of The Conveyancing Process Explained

 Costs and expenses can vary depending on the particular circumstances of each transaction but we endeavour to keep such costs and disbursements to a minimum.

-Costs depend upon the nature of the transaction but are around £1,000.00 plus VAT and disbursements.
+Costs depend upon the nature of the transaction but are around £1,000.00 plus VAT charged at 20% and disbursements.

 Our latest insights